 How to Get Into the U.S. Naval Academy: Acceptance Rate & Strategies

-This current version of the US Naval Academy is a highly-selective, prestigious four-year university that accepts just 8% of those who apply—a similar figure to Johns Hopkins, Cornell, Rice, and Northwestern.
+This current version of the US Naval Academy is a highly-selective, prestigious four-year university that accepts just 11% of those who apply—a similar figure to Georgetown, Notre Dame, BU, and Carnegie Mellon.
 In addition to the fact that 92% of applicants are ultimately rejected, high school students seeking admittance into the USNA also need to understand that they face a different type of admissions maze than encountered by applicants to other uber-selective universities.
 To help guide you through the labyrinth, we will cover:

 - The Naval Academy’s Class of 2025 acceptance rate